 You may also can syrup in half-pint or pint jars if you have any remaining, which is likely to happen.
 It tastes well in potato salad, as a coating over barbecued ribs, as a simple syrup in margaritas, etc.

 Store Candied Jalapeños in the refrigerator.
 When made as instructed, cowboy candy keeps for up to two months in the refrigerator.

-Canning Candied Jalapeños: You may go one step further and can the cowboy candy for longer shelf life.
+Canning Candied Jalapeños: You may go one step further and can the cowboy candy for a longer shelf life.
 To do this, put the full, sealed jars in a canner with two inches of water on top of them.
 The water should come to a full rolling boil.
-Set the timer for 10 minutes for half-pints or 15 mins for pints after it comes to a full rolling boil.
+Set the timer for 10 minutes for half-pints or 15 minutes for pints after it comes to a full rolling boil.

 Use canning tongs to move the jars to a cooling rack once the timer goes off.
 Give them 24 hours to cool without being disturbed.
 Once completely cooled, label them and wipe them down with a clean, moist rag.
 They may stay fresh for up to a year in the pantry.